Mangoesmapping-GeorgeCorea/FunGIS2022/README.md

 - Add points to the 'SpatialOlympics2023 — QandA' layer (1 point for right answer and 1 point for a location point at entrance of the building)
 - Bonus points for tracking your route (100m interval) and shortest distance travelled between the most number of points.
+- Export the table once done (45 mins from start of activity) as a GPKG and email to data+fungis@mangoesmapping.com.au
+- Click sync (emailing data is just as a backup)
+-
 ## ChatGPT Plus prompts to get this
 - Initial collection of information and exploration of complex possibilies
 - Creating the inputs required for QGIS